someonesdad1/plib/README.md

 My editor has commands to go to the next paragraph, which is defined by a bare newline.
 With no blank lines in a file, this lets me set up "bookmarks" by inserting an empty line.
-I can then jump between two areas in a file with one key press, which is fast and efficient.
+I can then jump between two areas in a file with one key press.
 It's much faster than using stored bookmarks or multiple tab pages.

 You'll find 'git log' pretty useless in this repository, as my development model is similar to how I used RCS at home for a few decades.
-I'm the only developer and I make check-ins when I've gotten far enough where I don't want to lose something, so I check it in with no comment (when I worked in industry, such behavior would have gotten one put on the 'atomiser', if you've read "Broken Angels") and push it to github.
-I also rarely make branches.
+I'm the only developer and I make check-ins when I've gotten far enough where I don't want to lose something, so I check it in with no comment and push it to github.
+I rarely make branches.
 I'll occasionally mark a notable event with a tag.
+The latest revision on main is the file you'll want.

-I use pycodestyle (a python PEP8 style checker) to check my code's style, but dislike the verbose output, so I pipe it to pgm/pycodestyle_filter.py, which 1) condenses the output, 2) color codes the error/warning number and description, and 3) only outputs the more important stuff unless the -a option is used.
-While I don't follow all the recommendations, I try to correct the egregious problems.
+I use pycodestyle (a python PEP8 style checker) to check my code's style, but I run it from a script `pgm/pcs.py` to 1) condense the output 2) color code the error number and message, and 3) only output what I consider are the most important things to fix.
+It's easily tuned to your tastes, as style guidelines can be subjective.

 ## Status